 The Fun Starts

-Manfred Mann himself, who will turn 80 on October 21st, 2020, will be performing on stages in Germany this year and next, if the damned Corona virus lets him.
+Manfred Mann himself, who will turned 80 on October 21st, 2020, will be performing on stages in Germany next year, if the damned Corona virus lets him.
 The entire tour was already postponed, and it might happen again.

 Welcome to mainland Europe, Manfred!